Looking for a 6in+ sized cat, if you have one let us know Erich

 Size of fish - inches: 2.2 inches (5.51 cm) - These fish get up to 2 1/4 inches (5.5 cm) but will breed at 1.5 inches.

 Lifespan: 7 years - They have a lifespan of about 6 to 7 years.

 Fish Keeping Difficulty

-The Colored Skirt Tetra is a durable fish that is great for the beginner fish keeper.
-They adapt very well to water condition changes.
-They make great tank mates for most community tanks.
+The Colored Skirt Tetra is a durable fish that is great for the beginning fish keeper.
+They adapt very well to water condition changes and make great tankmates in most community tanks.